Orbifold techniques in degeneration formulas: Stacks of twisted stable maps and their properness

-\begin{theorem} The natural morphism $K^u_{pd}\to K(W)$ is proper. \end{theorem} The proof of this theorem will be given at the end of this section \ref{Sec:proper}.
-It is closely related to the corresponding proof in \cite[Lemmas 3.8, 3.9]{Li1}; the reader who is familiar with both Jun Li's proof and the definition of twisted stable maps may well be able to directly modify Jun Li's proof to cover the orbifold case treated here.
+\begin{theorem} The natural morphism $K^u_{pd}\to K(W)$ is proper. \end{theorem} The reader who is familiar with both Jun Li's proof and the definition of twisted stable maps will be able to directly modify Jun Li's proof of \cite[Lemmas 3.8, 3.9]{Li1} to cover the orbifold case treated here.
+We have provided a different proof, based on stable expanded configurations of points, in \cite{AF-config}.